-Ofsted reminded us back in 2019 of the key role that a subject leader plays…
+Ofsted reminded us of the key role that a subject leader plays by focusing their…

 In our self-improving school system, most schools are committed to continually reviewing and evaluating their provision to ensure they provide the highest Quality of Education for each and all of their learners.

 A well thought through Quality Assurance (QA) policy and associated processes will:

 - test the extent to which the school’s curriculum sets out the knowledge and skills that pupils will gain at each stage;

 - evidence the effectiveness of teaching the curriculum and the learning experience gained by all pupils (this will include consideration of the cumulative knowledge built and the skills pupils can apply);